In this guide we’ll look at the best tool backpacks.

 What to look for

-If you’re a technician working out in the field, having a bag like Klein Tools 55421BP-14 or AmazonBasics 51-Pocket Tool Bag that can stand up to the elements is vital, especially with electrical and power tools.
+If you’re a technician working out in the field, having a tool rucksack like the Klein Tools 55421BP-14 or the AmazonBasics 51-Pocket Tool Bag that can stand up to the elements is vital, especially with electrical and power tools.
 A weatherproof base means you could drop your bag in a puddle and it wouldn’t hurt your expensive gear inside.

-After testing all four bags, and being impressed with all of them in different ways, we have to take our hats off to the clever people at Veto Pro Pac.
-Their Tech Pac, although it cost a lot of money, had more clever features and rugged design characteristics than the rest of the bags put together.
-We’re more than happy to say that this is hands down the best rucksack tool bag we’ve ever reviewed.
+After testing all four tool bags, and being impressed with all of them in different ways, we have to take our hats off to the clever people at Veto Pro Pac.
+Their Tech Pac, although it cost a lot of money, had more clever features and rugged design characteristics than the rest of the tool bags put together.
+We’re more than happy to say that this is hands down the best tool backpack we’ve ever reviewed.